Guided Learning Hours 7 Total Qualification Time 7

 Who is the qualification aimed at?

-The Level 2 Award in Food Safety in Catering is targeted at food handlers in catering.
+The Level 2 Award in Food Safety is targeted at food handlers in catering.
 A food handler is any person, in any type of food business, who handles food.
 The food can be open or packaged and includes drinks and ice.

 This award is also ideally suited to people who need to enter food premises as part of their work, e.g. Equipment maintenance engineers; off-site business owners/managers and delivery personnel.
 The aim of this qualification is to provide a basic knowledge of food hygiene.